LinnierGames/Login-Tutorial/P04-Date-Picker-View-Controller/content.md

 ![xcode date picker and buttons](assets/datepicker_and_buttons.png "Transparent UIViewController")

-Now for the outer stack view:
+Now for the outer stack view, we'll be stacking all of the components that are in the **container view** into an outer stack view:

 > [action]
 > Select the **vertical stack view**, that is containing the **header** and **subheader** labels, the **date picker** and the **two buttons** and **Embed them into a Stack View**.